eobert2493/plantuml-editor/README.md

 ### Tips

 - Files, layout, and themes persist in `localStorage`/IndexedDB.
+- Footer has quick controls: theme, editor show/hide, layout switch, server status, Settings (keyboard shortcuts, renderer selection, toggle footer hints).
-- In vertical layout, editor is pinned to the bottom.
+- In vertical (Top/Bottom) layout, the editor is pinned to the bottom; the “Show/Hide Editor” button hides or reveals it.

+### Vim mode

+- Vim keybindings are provided via `monaco-vim`.
+Enable/disable from Settings or the configured shortcut (default: Cmd+Shift+V).
+A “VIM” indicator appears in the editor header when enabled.

 ### License